Dharma-yuddha

 Dharma-yuddha is a Sanskrit word made up of two roots: dharma (धर्म) meaning righteousness, and yuddha (युद्ध) meaning warfare.
-In the Hindu Scriptures, dharma-yuddha refers to a war that is fought while following several rules that make the war fair.
+In the Hindu Scriptures, dharma-yuddha refers to a holy war or battle that is fought while following several rules that make the war fair.

 For instance, in a righteous war, equals fight equals.
 Chariot warriors are not supposed to attack cavalry and infantry, those on elephants are not supposed to attack infantry, and so on.
-The rules also forbid the usage of celestial weapons (divine weapons bestowed by the gods) on ordinary soldiers (as opposed to soldiers of noble birth).
+The rules also forbid the usage of celestial weapons (divine weapons bestowed by the gods) on ordinary soldiers (as opposed to warriors of noble birth).
 The build-up of weapons and armies is done with the full knowledge of the opposing side and no surprise attacks are made.

-The rules of engagement also set out how warriors were to deal with noncombatants.
+The rules of engagement also set out how warriors were to deal with non-combatants.
 No one should attack an enemy who has temporarily lost or dropped their weapon.
-The lives of women, prisoners of war, and farmers were also sacred.
+The lives of women, ascetics, prisoners of wars, and farmers were also sacred.
 Pillaging the land was forbidden.

 Dharma-yuddha also signifies that the war is not fought for gain or selfish reasons.
 A dharma-yuddha is waged to uphold the principles of righteousness.

 In the Mahabharata

-In the Mahabharata epic, which describes the Kurukshetra war, the two sides agree on the following rules:
+In the Mahabharata epic, which describes the Kurukshetra War, the two sides agree on the following rules: